 What’s the future look like?

 See a somewhat different analysis of trends from Rock Health.
 A key takeaway for us is that we share a similar view of the future of healthcare.
-We both see technology enabling a completely different landscape that puts the patient in the center.
-Not just patients with common diseases, but those with rare, complex and chronic conditions that currently fall through the cracks in delivery systems.
-See our 2019 vision illustrated below.
+We both see technology enabling a completely different landscape that puts patients in the center.
+Not just patients with common diseases, but also those with rare, complex and chronic conditions that currently fall through the cracks in care delivery systems.
+See our 2019 vision illustrated above.

 Look for our upcoming State of Autoimmunity 2020, a follow on to our State of Autoimmunity 2016.